necaris/tree-sitter-djot/KNOWN_ISSUES.md

 # Known Issues and Limitations

-This document tracks known limitations in the tree-sitter-djot grammar implementation.

-## Status

-**✅ Grammar is Feature Complete** - All core Djot syntax is implemented with 145 passing tests.

-## Outstanding Limitations

 ### 1. Smart Curly Quotes Not Implemented

 **What works:**
-- ✅ Ellipsis (`...` → …)
+- Ellipsis (`...` → …)
-- ✅ Em-dash (`---` → —)
+- Em-dash (`---` → —)
-- ✅ En-dash (`--` → –)
+- En-dash (`--` → –)

 **What doesn't:**
-- ❌ Curly quote conversion (`"text"` → "text")
+- Curly quote conversion (`"text"` → "text")
-- ❌ Apostrophe/single quote distinction
+- Apostrophe/single quote distinction

-**Why not fixed:** Requires context-aware state tracking to distinguish opening vs closing quotes based on surrounding whitespace and word boundaries.
+**Why not:** Requires context-aware state tracking to distinguish opening vs closing quotes based on surrounding whitespace and word boundaries.
 This is fundamentally difficult in LR parsers and would require significant scanner complexity with limited benefit.

-**Workaround:** Use literal typographic quotes (", ", ', ') in source documents.

 ---

 ### 2. Multi-line List Items with Nested Blocks

 **What works:**
-- ✅ Simple single-line list items
+- Simple single-line list items
-- ✅ Basic continuation on next line
+- Basic continuation on next line

 **What doesn't:**
-- ❌ Complex nested blocks within list items
+- Complex nested blocks within list items
-- ❌ Multiple paragraphs in a single list item
+- Multiple paragraphs in a single list item
-- ❌ Full indentation-based continuation tracking
+- Full indentation-based continuation tracking

-**Why not fixed:** Requires sophisticated indentation tracking and block nesting logic in the external scanner.
+**Why not:** Requires sophisticated indentation tracking and block nesting logic in the external scanner.
 The complexity-to-benefit ratio is high, and most use cases work with simple list items.

 **Workaround:** Keep list content simple, or use nested lists for structure.